FY 2013 Grant Announcement (Initial):

-The National Historical Publications and Records Commission (NHPRC), a part of the National Archives and Records Administration (NARA), supports projects that promote the preservation and use of America's documentary heritage essential to understanding our democracy, history, and culture.
+The National Historical Publications and Records Commission (NHPRC) of the National Archives supports projects that promote access to America's historical records to encourage understanding of our democracy, history, and culture.

-The following grant application information is for Electronic Records Projects.
+The following grant application information is for State Government Electronic Records projects.

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003